hahalulu/github.io/bigdata/fundamentals-and-concepts.md

 1. Transaction or ACID ability.
 2. Time travel, concurrence read, and write.
-3. Support for batch and streaming
+3. Support for both batch and streaming
-4. Since data is allowed to be late in streaming we need to have a mechanism like data mutation and data correction which would allow the right data to merge into the base dataset and the correct base dataset to follow for the business view of the report for end-user.
+4. data could be late in streaming, thus we need to have a mechanism like data mutation and data correction which would allow the right data to merge into the base dataset, and the correct base dataset to follow for the business view of the report for end-user.
 5. As the table made changes around with the business over time.
 So we also expect that data lake to have features like Schema Evolution and Schema Enforcements, which could update a Schema over time.
-6. Data Lake is, independent of the engines and the underlying storages.
+6. Data Lake is, independent of the engines and the underlying storage's.

 #### Delta Lake
 - [How traansactions work in delta lake](https://databricks.com/blog/2019/08/21/diving-into-delta-lake-unpacking-the-transaction-log.html)